Romulus, Michigan: Village of Romulus

 The village of Romulus was platted on the Lansing B. Misner estate in 1871.

 Underground Railroad stops

-Romulus was a stop of the Underground Railroad in the 1800s when slaves fled the inhumane conditions of plantations in the South to the free states of the North.
+Romulus was a stop of the Underground Railroad in the 1800s when slaves fled the inhumane conditions of plantations in the South for the free states of the North.
 There were two stops in Romulus and those structures are still intact to this day.